Papal titles: Holy Father

 There is no official explanation as to the meaning of this title.
 It is likely the word "Pater" (Latin, meaning "Father") is just an affectionate allusion to the role of the pope as father and leader of Christians.
 However, the term Church Father is also used as a title for the great Christian theologians and teachers of the first eight centuries of the Church, who are believed to have provided the correct interpretation of Tradition and distinguished authentic doctrines from heresies.
 Thus, the application of this expression to the pope may be an allusion to his functions, which are similar to those of the Holy Fathers.

 Form of address

-The proper pronoun for the Pope is "His Holiness", "Sua Sanctitate" in Latin or "Sua Santità" (in Italian).
-The form "Your Holiness" is used for speech addressed to him immediately, with "Your Holiness" therefore being employed in indirect references.
+The proper pronoun for the Pope is "His Holiness", "Sua Sanctitas" in Latin or "Sua Santità" (in Italian).
+The form "Your Holiness" is used for speech addressed to him immediately, with "His Holiness" therefore being employed in indirect references.
 The pronoun is used officially, for example, in letters addressed to the pope.